Multi-View Active Learning for Short Text Classification in User-Generated Data

 \section{Abstract}

-Mining user-generated content--e.g., for the early detection of outbreaks or for extracting personal observations--often suffers from the lack of enough training data, short document length, and informal language model.
-We propose a novel multi-view active learning model, called Context-aware Co-testing with Bagging (COCOBA), to address these issues in the classification tasks tailored for a query word--e.g., detecting illness reports given the disease name.
-COCOBA employs the context of user postings to construct two views.
-Then it uses the distribution of the representations in each view to detect the regions that are assigned to the opposite classes.
-This effectively leads to detecting the contexts that the two base learners disagree on.
-Our model also employs a query-by-committee model to address the usually noisy language of user postings.
-The experiments testify that our model is applicable to multiple important representative Twitter tasks and also significantly outperforms the existing baselines.
+Mining user-generated data often suffers from the lack of enough labeled data, short document lengths, and the informal user language.
+In this paper, we propose a novel active learning model to overcome these obstacles in the tasks tailored for query phrases--e.g., detecting positive reports of natural disasters.
+Our model has three novelties: 1) It is the first approach to employ multi-view active learning in this domain.
+2) It uses the Parzen-Rosenblatt window method to integrate the representativeness measure into multi-view active learning.
+3) It employs a query-by-committee strategy, based on the agreement between predictors, to address the usually noisy language of the documents in this domain.
+We evaluate our model in four publicly available Twitter datasets with distinctly different applications.
+We also compare our model with a wide range of baselines including those with multiple classifiers.
+The experiments testify that our model is highly consistent and outperforms existing models.